Course Planning Tools

 Members of the College of Law community are automatically subscribed to one or more moderated listserv based on their relationship to the College.

-College of Law administration, faculty, and student organizations established by the College directly or through the Student Bar Association may, upon approval of the List Moderator, post to moderated listservs announcements and notices of meetings, events, or activities they sponsor that are pertinent to the business of the College.
+College of Law administration, faculty, and student organizations established by the College directly or through the Student Bar Association may, upon approval of the List Moderator, post to moderated listservs announcements that are pertinent to the business of the College of Law.
 Moderated listservs are not forums for debate, discussion or the exchange of ideas.

 The List Moderator shall determine whether a submission is appropriate for the list based on the aforementioned criteria.